 “The study, titled Yoga-Related Injuries in the United States From 2001 to 2014, found that there were 29,590 yoga-related injuries seen in hospital emergency departments from 2001 to 2014.
 Overall, yoga injuries became almost twice as common in 2014 as in 2001.
 But among seniors especially, yoga injuries truly skyrocketed.
 During the same time period, the rate of yoga injuries among adults 65 and older increased more than eightfold.”

 There are many possible reasons for the rise in yoga injuries.
 First, with the sheer numbers of people practicing asana these days compared to 30 years ago, it would be odd if there weren’t more injuries.
-Second, the popularization of yoga in the West has required that yoga look more like what we interpret as exercise—raising your heart rate, sweating, etc. Third, we’ve imported just one aspect of a comprehensive practice into our culture, independent of its larger context.
+Second, the popularization of yoga in the West has required that yoga look more like what we interpret as exercise—raising your heart rate, sweating, etc. Third, we’ve imported just one aspect of a comprehensive practice into our culture, independent of its larger conte.
 Finally, Eastern ideas about practice are fundamentally different from Western ideas.
 In the West, we approach asana practice from a completely different intention.

 The yoga tradition actually makes plenty of room for the householder.
 You might be surprised to find that the philosophy of one of yoga’s ancient and defining texts, The Bhagavad Gita says that a yogi need not leave the world in order to find freedom.
 According to Mircea Eliade, scholar and author of Yoga, Immortality and Freedom, Krishna encourages Arjuna to continue to be a “man of action,” finding his freedom in the midst of his life in the world.